giper45/docker-js/README.md

 ## Windows Support (beta)
 Version **1.8.0** and later supports the WindowDockerToolbox.
 In order to use it you've to run node inside the DockerToolbox Virtual Machine, then everything should work.
 ## Library Limitations and future improvements
- - Windows: There is no support for HyperV Windows 10 Pro version but only Docker Toolbox.
+ - *Windows*: There is no support for HyperV Windows 10 Pro version but only Docker Toolbox.
- - Linux/Mac and docker-remote-API: Library uses the **docker remote api version 24** and connects itself to **/var/run/docker.sock** unix socket.
+ - *Linux/Mac and docker-remote-API*: Library uses the **docker remote api version 24** and connects itself to **/var/run/docker.sock** unix socket.
 Actually there is no way to change these default parameters
-  - Windows and docker-remote-API: With Docker Toolbox there is a HTTPS connection to manage, and certificates are required.
+  - *Windows and docker-remote-API*: If you're using Docker Toolbox there is an HTTPS connection to manage and certificates are required.
 Library uses default paths in order to find these parameters:

+    - Default Docker IP: **192.168.99.100**
+    - Default Docker listening port: **2376**
+    - Certificates path: **%HOMEPATH%/.docker/machine/machines/default**